robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 It is also about specific rules like:

-- 1. shit the output of the accounts listed in this database;
+- **1.** shit the output of the accounts listed in this database;

-- 2. open a supervising console for accounts in that database.
+- **2.** open a supervising console for accounts in that database.

 Which are (1) a form of censorship + persecution and (2) know-how exfiltration, both political, and industrial.

-I would add also a section about mind control or worse (psy-ops), but I wish to avoid to be so "extremely drastic" despite US military has an agreement with Google signed by them as alternative to undergo to an US anti-trust trial/confrontation.
+I would also add a section about mind control or worse (psy-ops), but I wish to avoid being so "extremely drastic" despite the US military having an agreement with Google signed by them as an alternative to undergo an US antitrust trial/confrontation.

-Therefore, it is enough for now to notice that opaque chatbots harm freedom and allow "intelectual property" exfiltration.
+Therefore, it is enough for now to notice that opaque chatbots harm freedom and allow "intellectual property" exfiltration.

 ---

 ### Solution follows

-Under the perspective that anything is really "new" but it is just a matter of properly reframing a well-known into a new scenario with a high-grade of novelty, identificating the problem usually straighforward leads to identificate the solution.
+Under the perspective that anything is really "new" but it is just a matter of properly reframing a well-known into a new scenario with a high-grade of novelty, identifying the problem usually straightforward leads to identificate the solution.

 While a dilemma can admit a theoretical answer that can be elected as "solution" by varying criterias among them "popularity" or "common sense", usually that answer does not allow any practical and/or effective implementation in the real world.

 A pragmatic approach is based on solving most relevant real-world problems in a practical way under the "do what we can, the rest will come" principle.
-Sustaining the idea that once a topic started to faced in practice, then dilemmas reframe.
+Sustaining the idea that once a topic starts to be faced in practice, then dilemmas reframe.

 In this specific case we need a solid, stable and transparent natural language accessible API for chatbots.
 Which is not only about web interface but also which internal resources and information are exposed and then accessible to the end users.